What is the lost Industry?

 Since the Industrial revolution in about 1760, the role of people who made products with their skills, traditional and talent, has been blurred.
 In around 1880 the Arts and Crafts Movement was started.
 This was to bring the aesthetic back into goods manufactured by the new technologies of the Industrial Revolution.
 My personal view is that it was an unfortunate name as it caused a huge schism that would play out 138 years later, thousands of kilometers from England in South Africa.

-So lets jump forward to South Africa in in 1998 where British consultants indulged in the Rainbow Nation and the ACTAG (Arts and Culture Task Group).
-Essentially this was a kind of scoping of the concept some called the Creative Industries, while other called Cultural Industries.
+Lets jump forward to South Africa in 1998 where British consultants indulged in the Rainbow Nation through ACTAG (Arts and Culture Task Group) and the CIGS (Cultural Industries Growth Strategy).
+Essentially this was a scoping what some called the Creative Industries and other called Cultural Industries.
 Not much came out of this except that craft would be lumped into a group that included, art, music, dance, film, theatre, literature.
 These would be administered by a sector specific “Council” and these would report into a central “arts Council”.
 This is how the Arts Council was formed in 1997.
 Ostensibly the NAC controls the sector through regulating funding.
 This has been quite controversial, as no policy.
 The white paper is in its forth draft and is still nowhere in terms of meeting the basic definitions, let alone any strategy.

 This issue has rarely been debated as the so called craft sector is dominated by the DAC and Arts community and thus the enterprise potential has been suppressed, either by design or by default.
 Either way with the official unemployment rate of 38%, this cannot be allowed to continue.